1. Why refer matters to committees?

 Matters relating to Senate procedure may be referred to the Procedure Committee by ordinary resolution of the Senate, but are more typically referred by the President (standing order 17(3)).

 A number of preconditions apply to the raising of matters of privilege for reference to the Committee of Privileges.
-These are described in Brief Guide No. 20—Parliamentary privilege.
+These are described in Guide No. 20—Parliamentary privilege.

 A number of domestic committees exist which deal with matters relating to the internal operations of the Senate.
 The standing orders establishing these committees each contain standing references: